Nicolae Dică: International career

 On 11 October 2003, Dică made his debut for the Romania national team in a friendly game against Japan.
 He scored his first goal in August 2006, in a friendly game against Cyprus and amassed a total of 32 appearances for Romania.

 Managerial career

 On 15 May 2017, it was announced that Nicolae Dică will be the manager of FCSB for the 2017–18 season.
 He went undefeated in his first ten games in all competitions before losing to Portuguese club Sporting CP, in the 2017–18 Champions League play-off.
 In December 2018, after a year and a half at the helm of the club, Dică terminated his contract with FCSB by mutual consent.

 On 26 July 2022, Dică returned to FCSB.
 On 1 November 2022, Dică terminated his contract with FCSB by mutual consent.

 On 14 January 2023, he was presented as the new manager of his former club Mioveni.
+He left the team by mutual consent on 26 April 2023.

+On 17 July that year, he took charge of another Liga I side FC U Craiova.
+After two losses in the opening games of the season, he recorded two wins, before suffering a 4–3 defeat to Petrolul Ploiești on 18 August.
+The following day, only 34 days into his tenure, he was dismissed from the club.